naddison36/immutable-events/README.md

 ## Clients

 ### JavaScript
 A JavaScript client is available in the [src/js](./src/js) folder.
-It is actually written in TypeScript which transcompiles to JavaScript.
+It is written in TypeScript which transcompiles to JavaScript.
 It uses the [Ethers.js](https://docs.ethers.io/ethers.js/html/) library to connect to an Ethereum node, send signed Ethereum transactions and receive events.

 The TypeScript class that interacts with the ImmutableEvent smart contract is [src/js/ImmutableEvents.ts](./src/js/ImmutableEvents.ts).
 Most of the Ethers.js code is abstracted away in [BaseContract.ts](./src/js/BaseContract.ts) which can be used to abstract any solidity contract.